PAGEANT - "Education is the future"

 We have therefore designed a sponsorship scheme to enable members to donate the cost of a child's education, with all the money sent directly to the sponsored child, and no deduction of administration costs. and read more about .

-Pageant often gets donations of schools furniture, and other equipment, which becomes surplus when UK schools upgrade.
+Pageant is often given donations of schools furniture, and other equipment, which becomes surplus when UK schools upgrade.
 We also get donations of office furniture, which can be used in senior schools, or for libraries.
-Electrical equipment presents particular problems, as many schools in The Gambia have no mains electricity, and are unable to use many of our normal gadgets.
-Schools need manual typewriters, sewing machines etc. Seeand also a if you are travelling to The Gambia.
+Electrical equipment presents particular problems, as many schools in The Gambia have no mains electricity, and are unable to use things we take for granted.
+For several years, Pageant shipped items in containers handled by another charity 'Friends of Gambian Schools' (FROGS).
+Subsequently FROGS stopped shipping containers, so Pageant now makes its own shipments as and when funds permit.
+However, we also try to source things in The Gambia wherever possible, as this also helps the local economy.

 Nursery and primary schools in The Gambia often lack the basic essentials of